-The summer before I started SEED I rode my bike from San Francisco to DC with a group called Bike Aid, an organization that supports LGBTQIA+ youth and raises awareness of LGBTQIA+ experiences in pockets of our country.
-That summer I saw what happens when you present yourself as eager to listen and exchange stories.
+The summer before I started SEED I rode my bike from San Francisco to DC with a group called Bike Aid, to raise awareness of LGBTQ+ experiences in pockets of our country.
+That summer I saw what happens when you come ready to listen and exchange stories.
 I discovered the change that could come about when I traveled across boundaries just to sit at someone else’s kitchen table.
 After that I was looking for more ways to foster humility and connection through stories.

 SEED has impacted the way in which I engage within communities.
-In 2014, I traveled back to San Francisco for New Leaders Week.
-The shared experiences motivated me to continue taking bold steps to address common issues within independent schools in regards to diversity, equity, and inclusion.
+In 2014, traveled back to San Francisco for New Leader’s Week.
+The shared experiences motivated me to continue taking bold steps to address common issues within schools in regards to diversity, equity, and inclusion.

-SEED has changed the way that I, as a second grade teacher, establish community in my classroom.
+As a second grade teacher in SEED has changed the way that I establish community in my classroom.
 I am more interested in offering experiences and questions that will allow students to feel more ownership over the community they belong to and be tellers of their own stories.
 Ultimately I want them to trust that their stories not only matter but that they also shape our community experience.

 And finally SEED has impacted me as a human being and a parent.
 I facilitated my first SEED seminar during the nine months I was growing two human beings in my belly, and I feel that the more work I do on uncovering my biases and educating myself, the greater chance I have of raising children committed to a more just world.
 I want to be able to tell them a clearer story of their family history than I was given.